-The correlation has really taken off in the past 8 years, a period where we have seen a significant increase of the oil prices and of the oil production from the Alberta oil sands.
-As the production of oil sands oil increased, the correlation became stronger.
-From an economic theory stand point this is quite logical: the sales of Canadian oil to other countries increase the demand for Canadian dollar as the other countries need to purchase Canadian dollar in order to purchase the Canadian oil.
-The more oil Canada has to sell the stronger the impact.
+The correlation has really taken off in the past 8 years, a period where we have seen a significant increase of oil prices and of oil production at the Alberta oil sands.
+As the production of oil sands' oil increased, the correlation became stronger.
+From an economic theory standpoint this is quite logical: the sales of Canadian oil to other countries increase the demand for Canadian dollars as the other countries need to purchase Canadian dollars in order to purchase the Canadian oil.
+The more oil Canada has to sell, the stronger the impact.

 I said at the beginning of this post that I would estimate the magnitude of this impact.
-If you run some more calculations you would find is that for every 10% increase in the value of oil exports the Canadian dollar increase by roughly 3%.
-In the short term it means that if the price of oil increases by 10%, the Canadian dollar value (vs. the US dollar) is likely to increase by 3% (or vice versa).
-In the long term, every things else being equal (e.g. interest rate policy), this relation is likely to get stronger as the oil sands production increases.
+If you run some more calculations what you would find is that for every 10% increase in the value of oil exports, the Canadian dollar increases by roughly 3%.
+Short term, it means that if the price of oil increases by 10%, the Canadian dollar value (vs. the US dollar) is likely to increase by 3% (or vice versa).
+Long term, everything else being equal (e.g. interest rate policy), this relation is likely to get stronger as the oil sands production increases.

-Note that this relation between currencies of natural resouces producing countries and commodity prices is not unique, check out the relation between the Australian dollar and metal prices for instance.
+Note that this relation between currencies of natural resources producing countries and commodity prices is not unique, check out the relation between the Australian dollar and metal prices for instance.